garrandall/popular-music-data/tracks/a-love-she-can-count-on-the-miracles.md

 Everyday, I'm gonna love become what may
 'Cause I know that there is nothing that means more
 To a woman than a love that she can count on
-Yeah oh oh oh oh ooh
+Yeah oh oh oh oh oh

-Darling dear yeah (ooh ooh)
+Darling dear yeah (ohooh
-Whenever when you need me I'll be here (ooh ooh) 'Cause I know that there is nothing that means more
+Whenever when you need me I'll be here (ohooh
+'Cause I know that there is nothing that means more
 To a woman than a love that she can count on